jbrunton/jbrunton.com/_posts/2025-01-01-what-we-should-mean-by-accountability.md

 ---
 layout: post
-title: "What we should mean by 'accountability'"
+title: "What We Should Mean by 'Accountability'"
-date: 2025-01-01
+date: 2024-01-01
 tags:
   - self-organising teams
   - group dynamics
 ---

 The term ‘accountability’ is frequently used in the context of teams and organizations, but it is often deployed in ways that are vague, contradictory or counterproductive.

-Indeed, we sometimes define the term simply through its absence: it’s not uncommon for teams or organisations to identify a ‘lack of accountability’ as a problem, without clearly articulating how this void should be filled.
+In fact, we sometimes define the term simply through its absence: it’s not uncommon for teams or organisations to identify a ‘lack of accountability’ as a problem, without clearly articulating how this void should be filled.
 This article surveys some of the more productive notions of accountability from the literature, and the role of management in implementing them.

 # Common interpretations

 In different contexts, interpretations of ‘accountability’ may include the following.

-1. Formal performance management processes, e.g. performance reviews and employee gradings/rankings.
+1. **Formal performance management processes**, e.g. performance reviews and employee gradings/rankings.
 These are known to frequently be counterproductive due to delayed feedback, unfair review processes, and a focus on criticism [Carucci 2020].
 While managers should facilitate useful, frequent feedback to support personal development, an annual performance review is no good as a mechanism for accountability.
-2. Holding someone “accountable” is sometimes a euphemism for finding someone to publicly blame.
+2. Holding someone “accountable” is sometimes **a euphemism for finding someone to publicly blame**.
 It’s well known that such a punitive approach undermines psychological safety, engendering a culture in which problems are hidden rather than acknowledged and learned from [Edmondson 2018].
-3. Sometimes the term is simply conflated with “responsibility”, or used as the term for the key decision-maker (e.g. in a RACI matrix).
+3. Sometimes the term is simply **conflated with “responsibility”**, or used as the term for the key decision-maker (e.g. in a RACI matrix).
 This may tell us who is accountable, but it doesn’t tell us what accountability should look like.
-4. We also speak of accountability for serious transgressions (e.g. behaviours which contribute towards a toxic workplace culture, or which may even be illegal).
+4. We also speak of accountability for **serious transgressions** (e.g. behaviours which contribute towards a toxic workplace culture, or which may even be illegal).
 These cases are important to deal with quickly [Felps 2006] but should be distinguished from accountability in a complex dynamic system, in which failures can occur despite the best efforts of all.
 5. Tiresomely, the term has also become one of those words co-opted from therapists to gaslight an audience into thinking a mistake has been recognised.
 When a YouTuber promises to “take accountability” for their latest crypto scam, you know you’re witnessing a PR manoeuvre and that zero consequences will follow.

 # A better approach